davidtazy/flappy_bird_cpp/README.md

 ./flappy_bird
 ```
-# how to run
+## how to run

-click to switch between x1 to x10 learning process
+' ' key to switch between x1 to x10 game speed
+'s' key to save best bird in run_dir/best_bird.json
+'l' to load run_dir/best_bird.json and add it to the game